linjames0/jameslin.bio/markdown/research.md

 This is valid!
 Research isn't everything.
 I take some weekends off to make time for friends and road trips and personal interests.
 But the slower pace is something to keep in mind if you're thinking of doing research.

 ## Closing thoughts
 The incentives of academic labs create a fantastic learning environment to pick up skills and experience, but the environment is not conducive to fast-paced execution of projects.
+You would need [another kind of institution](https://www.convergentresearch.org/) for that.
 That said, there are many slower-paced, longer-term scientific ambitions which are only possible in an academic setting.
 [The Human Genome Project](https://www.genome.gov/human-genome-project) was a $3B effort to sequence the human genome with thin financial justification at the time, and yet a consortium of academic labs came together and made it happen.
 The scientific and medical community have since reaped the benefits of cheap, ubiquitous, scalable sequencing.

 Our lab is particularly concerned with mapping the human brain,referred to as the [Human Connectome Project](https://neuroscienceblueprint.nih.gov/human-connectome/connectome-programs), and developing the key neurotechnologies that come out of that research.
-It's unclear what the financial incentives are for such a project, but what we do know is that accomplishing such a feat will have great consequences for our understanding of the most complex organ known to man.
+It's unclear what the financial incentives are for such a project, but it will undoubtedly have great consequences for our understanding of the most complex organ known to man.
 If you're interested in supporting the effort in any way, shoot me an email @ [linjames@mit.edu](mailto:linjames@mit.edu).
 We're constantly looking to work with great scientists who can learn fast.

-Having spent time in several academic labs, there is a great difference in the details of how things get done.
+Having spent time in several academic labs, there is a lot of variance in the details of how things get done at different places.
 As with everything, your mileage may vary.
 But hopefully, this gives you a good sense of what the process is like on the inside.